yxl95/yuexuanli/_posts/2023-05-21-markdown-examples.md

 ### Uranium Reaper

 I was a team member of iGEM (international Genetically Engineered Machine) reperesenting Peking University in 2016.
 We constructed a novel functional biomaterial consisting of multiple functional protein modules.
 This material is designed to be produced and secreted by bacteria, and self-assembled to form a polymer network.
 In combination with a specific Super Uranyl-binding Protein, it obtains the ability to adsorb uranyl ions.
 After very short contacting with polluted water, the uranyl-laden biomaterial, which also contains a monomeric streptavidin module, could be easily cleared using biotinylated magnetic beads.
+Our work was rewared Best Environment prize.

-This experience brought me the joy of doing research, coming up with ideas, designing and performing experiments, and discussing the results keep me motivated.
-I also enjoyed working with a team,
+This experience brought me the joy of doing research, coming up with ideas, designing and performing experiments, and discussing the results keep me motiviated.
+Working with a team also inspired me a lot, the team spirit we held to complete the project and to present our work at the competition really supported and strengthed me.

 ### Klotho